DMills27/climate-adapt-app/README.md

 ## Further refinements/Future implementations

+Going forward, we would like to refine certain aspects of the current implementation of the application.
+They are as follows:

+* Creating a more robust algorithm for determining the best suited sustainable farming method.
+The current heuristics used are broad and lack the appropriate level of rigour to adequately determine the best soil type for the widest possible ranges of possible scenarios.
+Some ways to better refine would be to reify the methods from this [paper]().
+* Increase the range of crops and their associated diesease with pattern matching and machine learning models.
+The current crop health API is limited by a number of crops, namely,
+*

 ## Who are your users and what is their impact?
 Our users are individuals and communities who are motivated to implement sustainable farming practices, but face barriers due to limited resources, local constraints, or lack of tailored guidance.
 They generally fall into the following groups: